Botafogo FR: Rivals

 Its biggest rivals are the other most important Rio clubs: Fluminense, Flamengo, and Vasco da Gama.

-The derby with Fluminense is known as the "Clássico Vovô" (Grandfather Derby) because it is the oldest derby in the whole country.
-Both teams faced each other for the first time in 1905.
+The derby with Fluminense is known as the "Clássico Vovô" (Grandfather Derby) for it being the oldest derby in the whole of Brazilian football.
+The teams faced each other for the first time in 1905.

-The match with Vasco is known as the "Friendship Derby" because the supporters of both club have been friends historically.
-It is the only derby in the city that tends to be nonviolent.
+The matches with Vasco are known as the "Clássico da Amizade" (Friendship Derby) because the supporters of both clubs have been friends historically.
+It has been one of the less violent derbies in the city.

-The derby against Flamengo, "The Rivalry Derby", is the biggest one for the club, and one of the more important in Brazil.
-The clubs strongly dislike each other and the rivalry goes from the players on the pitch, to the fans, to both clubs' boardrooms.
+The derby against Flamengo, "The Rivalry Derby", is the biggest one for Botafogo.
+The clubs' rivalry extends beyond the pitch, to the fans and the clubs' boardrooms.
 Players who participate in these matches usually become club idols.
-Some examples include: Garrincha, Manga, Jairzinho, Túlio Maravilha, and more recently Loco Abreu and Jefferson.
-Manga is known for a remarkable quote about this derby when he used to say that the player's prize money was already guaranteed because it was easy to beat Flamengo.
-Flamengo's biggest star Zico once said that at his childhood, Botafogo was the club he hated more because the Glorioso used to win all the derbies.
+Some examples include Garrincha, Manga, Jairzinho, Túlio Maravilha, and more recently Loco Abreu and Jefferson.
+Flamengo's biggest star Zico once said that in his childhood, Botafogo was the club he hated more than any other because of the Glorioso's dominance in the derby.

-From outside the city, the club has had a historic rivalry with Santos FC since the 1960s.
+From outside the city, the club also has a historic rivalry with Santos FC since the 1960s.

 Symbols

 Lone Star

 The Lone Star (Estrela Solitária) is currently present in Botafogo's flag and crest.
 This star was the principal symbol of Club de Regatas Botafogo.
 After the two Botafogos merged, the Lone Star became one of the most important symbols of Botafogo's football team.
+It was originally meant to represent the planet Venus, also known as the Morning Star, which was often seen at sunrise by the rowing squad as they practiced very early in the morning.